ACT-I-VATRIX serves up exclusive previews, specials, and guest comix.

 A.K.
 Summers was born in San Francisco and grew up in California and Georgia.
 She holds degrees from Oberlin College and the School of the Art Institute of Chicago, where she received an MFA in printmaking.
 She is the creator of \"Negativa: Chicago\'s Astute Lezbo Fantasy Mag\", a comic zine (1991-1993).
 In 1994, she embarked on an extended experiment with animation.
 Her first short, \"Topless Dickless Clueless\", a 12-minute black-and-white cell animation (1994) screened at festivals internationally.
 It was followed by \"World Without Femmes Part III: Street of the Discounted\" (1998, rev. 2000, 13 min., color).
 In 1999, she received a NYFA fellowship in Computer Arts for her work on \"World Without Femmes\".
 In 2003, Summers decided to return to comics.
 She completed \"Pregnant Butch\", a semi-autobiographical account of her own pregnancy in 2012.
 It is scheduled to be published in Spring 2014 by Soft Skull Press.
 She is currently at work on \"The Minotaur & the Bicycle\", a graphic novel for children.
 Summers lives with her partner and son in Providence, Rhode Island.

-Dov Torbin graduated from UMass Amherst with a B.S. in mechanical engineering.
+Dov Torbin graduated from UMass Amherst in 2006 with a B.S. in mechanical engineering.
 After college he moved to New York City to pursue a career in comics.

 In 2011 he joined ACT-I-VATE with his graphic novel, The Revolution Will Be Televised.

-In 2012 he launched Comic Strip Tees, a site which showcases indie cartoonists and sells t-shirts with their artwork on them.
+In 2012 he launched Comic Strip Tees, a site which showcased indie cartoonists and sold t-shirts with their artwork on them.

-He is also the front man for the americana band, The Recession Boys.
+He is also the front man for the americana band, The Recession Boys and is currently recording a solo LP.

 Wheeler drew a comic called Too Much Coffee Man.
 He currently submits many comics to the New Yorker who runs one every now and again.
 Just finished a graphic novel for Fantagraphics called Oil and Water (about the BP oil spill).